davidbatetc/decision-trees/README.md

 ## Classification
-Once compiled, what the program does is classify any mushroom based on the decision tree that has been previously built using the file `agaricus-lepiota.data`, extracted from the data set [*Mushroom*](https://archive.ics.uci.edu/ml/datasets/Mushroom).
+Once compiled and run, what the program does is classify any mushroom based on the decision tree that has been previously built using the file `agaricus-lepiota.data`, extracted from the data set [*Mushroom*](https://archive.ics.uci.edu/ml/datasets/Mushroom).
 The user is asked to provide the values of different attributes in order to classify the specimen, whose set of values might not match any of the specimens in the data set.
 The following is an example of execution of the program.

 ```bash
 $ ./dts